Skip to main content

 St. Louis, Missouri is about as far away from either New York City or Hollywood as you can get.
 There isn’t even like a community talent show that has the Smith girls performing.
 The songs arise naturally inside the Smith’s own living room or the town trolley.
 Meet Me in St. Louis doesn’t use real-life performance as a launching pad for its in-universe singing.

 Music is enabled in this universe not by the power of the stage curtain, but by the curtain of memory.
+Anything can look better through hindsight.
+Maybe there could have been music in the streets of 1900s Missouri.
 Through the lens of nostalgia, you can imagine a period of time to be anything you want, even musical if you so desire.

-Nostalgia also allows you to look back on a time and ignore some of its less romantic facets—no one really talks about how the Smith girls can't vote—and this is another place where nostalgia starts to become dangerous.
-You can start to feel cheated for having lost something that was never there.
+Nostalgia also allows you to look back on a time and ignore some of its less romantic facets—no one really talks about how the Smith girls can't vote, as one example—and this is another place where nostalgia starts to become dangerous.
+You can start to feel cheated for having lost something that was never there, which further stirs the question of what use the level-headed thinker has for nostalgia in the first place--especially! when it comes so laden with singing and other such cloyingness.

 “Have Yourself a Merry Little Christmas”